NVIDIA-RTX/DirectXShaderCompiler/docs/DXIL.rst

 SM.OUTPUTCONTROLPOINTCOUNTRANGE           output control point count must be [%0..%1].  %2 specified.
 SM.OUTPUTCONTROLPOINTSTOTALSCALARS        Total number of scalars across all HS output control points must not exceed .
 SM.PATCHCONSTANTONLYFORHSDS               patch constant signature only valid in HS and DS.
-SM.PSCONSISTENTINTERP                     Interpolation mode for PS input position must be linear_noperspective_centroid or linear_noperspective_sample when outputting oDepthGE or oDepthLE and not running at sample frequency (which is forced by inputting SV_SampleIndex or declaring an input linear_sample or linear_noperspective_sample).
+SM.PROGRAMVERSION                         Program Version in Dxil Container does not match Dxil Module shader model version SM.PSCONSISTENTINTERP                     Interpolation mode for PS input position must be linear_noperspective_centroid or linear_noperspective_sample when outputting oDepthGE or oDepthLE and not running at sample frequency (which is forced by inputting SV_SampleIndex or declaring an input linear_sample or linear_noperspective_sample).
 SM.PSCOVERAGEANDINNERCOVERAGE             InnerCoverage and Coverage are mutually exclusive.
 SM.PSMULTIPLEDEPTHSEMANTIC                Pixel Shader only allows one type of depth semantic to be declared.